yunhanchen2/Evaluating-LLM-persona-Generated-Distributions-for-Decision-making/Newsvendor/README.md

    * Avoid mixing multiple models within the same run, as outputs in the `results/` directory may be overwritten.

 3. **Evaluation**:
-💡 `Newsvendor_result.ipynb` is used to evaluate data quality.
+💡 The relatent code of data preprocessing is in file: `Newsvendor_data_result.ipynb`